connorrothschild/.com/src/content/posts/ai-is-the-pulley.md

 ## Pulleys go both ways

 The paradox here is that these new pulley systems can make craftsmen feel purposeless, but they can make the same craftsmen feel liberated with new opportunity.
-On my portfolio site, I wanted to create a consistent series of icons in a 3D style (which you can see below).
+On an older version of my portfolio site, I wanted to create a consistent series of icons in a 3D style.
 Two years ago, this would require a tremendous learning effort involving multiple tools (or paying someone to do it for me).
 Today, it was simple as one prompt in Recraft.

 *(There is no real point in this section, I am simply dwelling on if this makes me a hypocrite.)*